 Pupils cannot mix tiers, so all papers must be from the same tier.

 Pupils will benefit from help learning vocabulary each week, for example by testing them.
 Encourage your son/daughter to explain things they have learnt to you, or even to teach you some Spanish.
-There are online resources available for learning Spanish, such as BBC Bitesize and languagesonline.org.uk, as well as materials in the pupil section of the CATalogue.
-The online videos made by the Oak National Academy are a good source of revision and practice.
-Pupils could also use apps such as Duolingo, which are a fun way to learn the language.
+There are online resources available for learning Spanish, such as BBC Bitesize, as well as materials in the pupil section of the CATalogue.
+The online videos made by the Oak National Academy are a good source of revision and practice and will be updated this year to reflect the new GCSE.
+Pupils could also use apps such as Duolingo, although it will not necessarily use the same vocabulary as the GCSE course.